SLAPaper/CppAssignment/README.md

 Actually, the assignment #2 is my favourite.
 I spent the most time on it and gained much about inheritance, iterator, allocator, overloading, template, and so on.

+The assignment #3 is a little bit too easy and fuzzy.
+The teacher provided a very ambiguous assignment requirements, and I just do it in the way I like.

 ## CppAssignment2

 re-implementation of `std::vector` and `std::list`